mgcooper/baseflow/README.md

 Limitations when running in Octave:

-- The live scripts in the `demos/` folder will not work on Octave (see `bfra_example_octave.m` for an octave-compatible example)
+- The live scripts in the `demos/` folder will not work on Octave, use the `.m` files instead.
 - Functions relying on `datetime` objects will not work on Octave.
-- The extended non-linear curve fitting try-catch block in `bfra.fitab` may not work on Octave.
+- Graphics object functions do not work in Octave, including those that use `gobjects`.
-- Some graphics functions may not work on Octave, including those that use `gobjects`.
+- Latex interpreter is not supported in Octave.

 Work is ongoing to patch these incompatibilities.
+See `bfra.util.isoctave` to patch errors.

 When running in Octave, be careful with blanket `warning on` or `warning off` commands.
 Octave ships with about a dozen warning states off, listed below.
 If they are turned on by a `warning on` command, there will be endless warning messages.
 If this happens, type `warning` in the commandwindow to confirm if the following warnings are off.
 If so, simply restart Octave to reset them, or reset them manually.